bisdn/bisdn.github.io/introduction_ml2_plugin.md

 ```

-To apply configuration changes to the tap interfaces systemd-networkd must be restarted when it's configuration files are altered.
-The *etcd_connector*. daemon runs a dedicated thread, periodically triggering an event to check if the systemd-networkd needs to be restarted.
+To apply configuration changes to the tap interfaces, systemd-networkd must be restarted when its configuration files are altered.
+The *etcd_connector* daemon runs a dedicated thread, periodically triggering an event to check if the systemd-networkd needs to be restarted.
 Currently in the configuration this delta time is 2 seconds.
 Whenever new systemd-networkd configuration files are generated, the thread restarts networkd and the VLAN tags added to the ports will activate.
 The removal of the tags is handled by the `bridge` command, as systemd-networkd is currently not able to remove VLAN tags.
-If the network configuration continuously changes networkd will be restarted at most every 2 seconds.
+If the network configuration continuously changes, networkd will be restarted at most every 2 seconds.

 More details on this can be found in the gitlab repository for for the *etcd_connector*.

-## Additional Resources
+## Additional resources
 * [*etcd_connector* Repository][etcd_connector]
 * [etcd Documentation][etcd_docs]
 * [etcd Github][etcd_gh]
 * [Neutron Github][neutron_gh]
 * [Neutron ML2 Wiki][neutron_wiki]
-* [ML2 Plugin Extension Repository][ml2]
+* [ML2 Plugin extension repository][ml2]

 [neutron_wiki]: https://wiki.openstack.org/wiki/Neutron/ML2 (Neutron ML2 Wiki)
 [neutron_gh]: https://github.com/openstack/neutron (Neutron Github)